lolofuk123/graph-apllications/README.md

 # graph-apllications
 Web application that draws sine and cosine using plotly library.
+Graph data are received from generator via endpoint.
 This doesnt work properly - it is not showing the graph because I am getting graph data from HTTP but github pages work with HTTPS.
 Down here is gif that shows fully working app.
 link: https://lolofuk123.github.io/graph-apllications/